 - Piece 5 is a strip of is a strip of the same boards we used on the railings of the porch, so it would hang over the edges of the “fence.”

 - Piece 6 is a 1 1/2 inch strip of the same boards used the build the “box” part of the flower boxes.

-Then we just painted them out and drilled holes in the bottoms for drainage (I did put a layer of scrap burlap in the bottoms to drain the excess but hold the dirt in.
+Once our DIY flower boxes were done, we painted them with exterior paint and drilled holes in the bottoms for drainage (I did put a layer of scrap burlap in the bottoms to drain the excess but hold the dirt in.